mdkfm/Algorithm_In_Cython/All_C/README.md

 - `pop`: pop the top Element.
 - `append`: append an Element to the heap.
 - `increase`: increase the value of the index Element.

+## List
+&emsp;&emsp;`List` is a list that supports slicing.

+&emsp;&emsp;Basic methods:
+- `set`: set the Element at index.
+- `get`: get the Element at index.
+- `write`: write the Elements of a list to the list according to slice.
+- `view`: view the Elements of a list according to slice.